apache/beam-site/src/documentation/io/authoring-overview.md

 * Determining how to split up the data to be read into chunks - this will likely occur on very few workers
 * Reading - will likely benefit from more workers

-The `GroupByKey` will also allow Dynamic Work Rebalancing to occur (on supported runners.)
+The `GroupByKey` will also allow Dynamic Work Rebalancing to occur (on supported runners).

 Here are some examples of read transform implementations that use the "reading as a mini-pipeline" model when data can be read in parallel:
 * **Reading from a file glob** - For example reading all files in "~/data/**"